privefl/portfolio/docs/teaching.md

 ## Materials

 At first, I wanted to do an interactive course using package [{learnr}](https://rstudio.github.io/learnr/) but it would have required way too much work (my thesis supervisor would not have been happy!).
-So, finally I decided to use package [{bookdown}](https://bookdown.org/yihui/bookdown/).
-Using {bookdown} was really easy, and knowing how to use it now will spare me some time when I will write my thesis manuscript.
+So, I finally decided to use package [{bookdown}](https://bookdown.org/yihui/bookdown/).
+Using {bookdown} was really easy, and knowing how to use it now will spare me some time when I will write my thesis manuscript (this website is made with {bookdown}).

 Materials are available [there](https://privefl.github.io/advr38book/index.html).

-I also decided to create an associated package for mainly two reasons:
+I also decided to create an associated package for many reasons:

 - to make students install package dependencies that we needed in this course,

+- to make data easily available to students,

 - to make solutions available for [the chapter on code performance](https://privefl.github.io/advr38book/performance.html).